wcbrown86/LocalMusic/README.md

 - [ ] Refactor code as needed.

 #### Strech goals if time provides.
+- [ ] Implement API connection for other services. ex.
+E-Tixs, Stubhub, etc.
 - [ ] Design web tool for venues to use as a calendar widget to show events on the venues webpage, this information will be used in the overall database to let users know about upcoming events.
 - [ ] Implement web widget.
 - [ ] Setup tests for web widget.